igorpolousov/SwiftUI_CoreData_24/README.md

  -> go app configuration file -> in Targets click you app name -> Info -> in custom iOS Target properties add "Fonts provided by application" -> add every file name you need -> add fonts to Theme.swift file any method you like -> test your font available

  ## 4. Adding CoreData - working with data base
+ ### If folder for CoreData already created and already created files in it, changing folder name can cause the error!
  - creating folder CoreData
  - creating file CoreDataStack - creating store and CoreData services functions in CoreDataStack class